strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

   the report start date.
 * Only Episodes with one or more Service Contacts in the reporting period are included in the analysis (referred to as 'active episodes').
+* Measures that have a total score of ‘99’ are invalid and counted as 'no measure'.

 .. _category-b: